Who Is Ozymandias?

 And other Puzzles in Poetry

-Part of the pleasure of poetry is unravelling the mysteries and difficulties they contain and solving the puzzles that lie within.
-Who, for instance, was Ozymandias?
+Part of the pleasure of poetry is unravelling the mysteries and difficulties it contains and solving the puzzles that lie within.
+Who, for instance, is Ozymandias?
 What is the Snark?
-Who is Crazy Jane?
-Or indeed, who is “you” in a poem?
+Who is the Emperor of Ice-Cream?
+Or indeed, who is 'you' in a poem?

-In this wonderful new book, acclaimed poet John Fuller looks at some of our greatest poems and considers the number of individual puzzles at their heart, and casts light on how we should approach these conundrums as readers.
-From riddling to double entendres, mysterious titles to red herrings, Fuller playfully unpicks the puzzles in works that range from Shelley to Auden, Empson to Eliot, Browning to Bishop, to help us reach the rewards and revelations that lie at the centre of some of our best-loved poems.
+In this perceptive and playful new book, acclaimed poet John Fuller looks at some of our greatest poems and considers the number of individual puzzles at their heart, casting light on how we should approach these conundrums as readers.
+From riddling to double entendres, mysterious titles to red herrings, Fuller unpicks the puzzles in works that range from Browning to Bishop, Empson to Eliot, Shelley to Stevens, to help us reach the rewards and revelations that lie at the centre of some of our best-loved poems.

 Praise for Who Is Ozymandias?